DjangoKerger/GithubFinder/README.md

 <a href = "https://djangosgithubfinder.netlify.app/">Full Site</a>

-Users can enter a name into the search bar
+<h2>Users can enter a name into the search bar </h2>

 <img src="./images/searchdjango1.png" />

-The app will make a request to the github API for users with or related to that name.
+<h2>The app will make a request to the github API for users with or related to that name.</h2>

 <img src="./images/searchdjango.png" />

-Then the user can click on a profile to view their latest 5 repositories, username, website, activities,  as well as find a link to the selected users github profile.
+<h2>Then the user can click on a profile to view their latest 5 repositories, username, website, activities,  as well as find a link to the selected users github profile. </h2>

 <img src="./images/djangoprofile.png" />